slbabin/multicooker/README.md

 ## List of features

+Main features:

 - Responsive design
 - Head image with the animation effect
 - CSS Gallery
 - Subscribe for updates form

+The website comprizes of three pages: Overview, Specs, Gallery.

+To achieve a consistent look and funtionallity, all three pages have the same header which includes a logo and a navigational bar, a Product links section, and a footer, which includes a social bar and a Subscribe form.

+The navigational bar is responsive and allows the user to navigate through the site.
+It highlights the current page with the bottom border.

+THe main image section consist of the large, background hero image of the product.
+The image with the gradient effect takes 100% screen width.
+Its purpose is to catch the user's attention, and show the product as well as aesthetic look.

+The Overview page:

+The short description section provided information about the main features of the product.

+The Product links section consists of a five external links to the product manufacturer site.

+The Specs page:

+This page displays a table with technical characteristics of the product.

+The Gallery page:

+On this page, the head image was replaced with the video about the product.
+This video was streatched to the full width of the screen.

 ## UX/UI